—THE WAYWARD SIREN—

 (adult urban fantasy / speculative fiction)

-In the five boroughs of New York, seven canine families rule.
-An oligarchy of private wars wagged against the average mutt.
+In the five boroughs of New York, seven canine families rule–an oligarchy of privileged working against the average mutt.
 Deacon Tawnyside, mutt and private investigator, is looking for Jomo, a young dog accused of conspiring to undermine the Seven.

 Deacon has five days to uncover the truth and stop the decimation of his own kind.
 Before the Mongrels and the Seven turn mutt against mutt and sell the glory of the oligarchy for another twelve years.